hubmannj/NWTK-Cheatsheet/Cisco.md

 spanning-tree bpdufilter enable
 ```

-Same as before, you can set BPDU-Filter per default to your Portfast Ports.
+Same as before, you can set BPDU-Filter per default to your portfast ports.

 Switch(config)#
 ```bash